arctop/android-sdk/README.md

 - A set of AIDL files, which define the interface of communication with the service.
     - *INeuosSdk.aidl* provides the public service API accessible by your app.
     - *INeuosSdkListener.aidl* defines the callback interface by which the service provides responses and notifications back to your app.
     - *INeuosQAListener.aidl* defines a callback interface that provides QA values from the sensor device to your app.
+    - *INeuosSessionUploadListener.aidl* defines a callback interface that provides session upload monitoring.

 # Workflow